imagej/imagej.github.io/_pages/plugins/bunwarpj/index.md

 The final registration values appear in a separate ("Results") window.

-The following figure shows one of the **resulting stacks** from registering a source (moving) Lena image to a target (fixed) warped version of the same image:
+The following figure shows one of the **resulting stacks** from registering a source (moving) bridge image to a target (fixed) warped version of the same image:

-{% include thumbnail src='/media/plugins/bunwarpj/lena-basic-result.png' title='From left to right, consecutive slices of the resulting stack: elastic-transformed image, original moving image and warped moving mask.'%}
+{% include thumbnail src='/media/plugins/bunwarpj/bridge-basic-result.png' title='From left to right, consecutive slices of the resulting stack: elastic-transformed image, original moving image and warped moving mask.'%}

 The **verbose mode** produces more information: